wallytutor/AuChimiste.jl/docs/src/index.md

 *AuChimiste* is an *alchimiste* wordplay meaning *to the chemist* in French.

-Please check the [Getting Started](getting-started.md) guide in the sidebar if it is your first time here.
+Please check the [Getting Started](basics/elements.md) (and the whole suit) in the sidebar if it is your first time here.

 If this module was useful in your work, please consider citing us [auchimistejl](@cite).